- 2 Bedrooms

-Good job on reserving your vacation rental!
-You're on your way to a fabulous vacation!
+Congrats on reserving your rental!
+You're on the right path to a fantastic vacation!

 During your Stay

-- Don't forget to respect your neighbors. .
-Respecting late-night quiet hours and vehicle parking rules can make a stay considerably more pleasant.
+- Please remember to respect your neighbors.
+More often than not, surrounding properties are lived in by permanent locals.
+Respecting late-night quiet hours and vehicle parking restrictions can make a vacation a good deal more pleasant.

 - Enjoy your stay!
-Make sure you protect the property owner (and your things!) by keeping the property locked up while you are away, just like you would at home.
+Make sure that you protect the property owner (and your things!) by keeping the rental secured when you are away, exactly like you would in your own home.

-- Check to make sure you've packed all of your things.
-Sweep all the rooms in the house for forgotten possessions.
-Check bath rooms, the garage, cabinets, patios, the swimming pool area, and anywhere else your gear might "hide".
+- Check to make sure you've packed all your belongings.
+Sweep each room in the house for forgotten items.
+Check bath rooms, the garage, cabinets, porches, the pool area, and anywhere else your personal property might "hide".

-Hold a vacation recap meeting with your travel companions.
-Does everybody want to return next year?
-Maybe everything was fantastic and you are excited to reserve the same rental home for your next vacation.
-If the property was not perfect, and you'll better know how to filter your search for the next vacation.
+How did they feel about the rental home?
+With a little luck everything was exceptional and you are ready to reserve the same rental for next year.
+If the rental wasn't perfect, and you'll better recognize how to refine your search for the next trip.